 Jesse Schneider, Grid Strategies LLC

-Transmission congestion costs have significantly increased over the last three years across the Regional Transmission Organizations or Independent System Operators (RTOs/ISOs) that serve around 60% of U.S. electricity customers.
+Transmission congestion costs significantly increased from 2016 through 2018 across the Regional Transmission Organizations or Independent System Operators (RTOs/ISOs) that serve around 58% of U.S. electricity customers.
+In 2019, congestion costs fell below 2016 levels.
 Of the seven operators of wholesale electricity markets in the country, all except the California Independent System Operator (CAISO) publicly post congestion cost data.

 Figure 1: RTO/ISO Regions